 And of course being the Beaver Valley and the Bruce Trail, there were a number of pretty little streams cascading down the escarpment slopes.

 Not only are there smaller streams flowing down the slopes of the Beaver Valley, on occasion you came across streams and rivers that are much larger.
-I find that if your quiet when hiking along, you can always hear the water rushing long before you see it.
+I find that if you’re quiet when hiking along, you can always hear the water rushing long before you see it.

 I always anticipate a surprise………

 Although the pictures don’t capture the terrain very well, I was about 100 metres from the house in the first shot.
 The waterfall as it cascaded down through the vegetation and rock was actually quite steep.

 This is one of the wonderful discoveries that happen every so often that get me excited and eager to get back out there.
 Lynn and I plan to head back there so she can take proper photos of the waterfall and area in general.

 The watercourse actually continued to cascade down through the valley for a fair distance.